-The "screen of light" generated by a safety light screen system, defined by the height and the safety distance (minimum distance) of the emitter and receiver.
-When the defined area is interrupted by an opaque object of a specified cross section, a Trip or Latch condition results.
+The "screen of light" generated by a safety light curtain system, defined by the height and the safety distance (minimum distance) of the system.

 Designated Person

 A person or persons identified and designated in writing, by the employer, as being appropriately trained and qualified to perform a specified checkout procedure.